 Most cities have free music in the park all summer long.

-The library always has a free program for kids of all ages.
+The library always has a free summer program for kids of all ages.

 I hope you have a fun filled summer!
 Let me know if you try any of these ideas and what you think.